-- Dean’s Award for First Year Writing - Submissions may deal with any subject in any field and may range from personal and original response to more conventional scholarly writing.
-We will judge the essays on clarity, sensitivity, and insight—criteria that are as appropriate to an autobiographical essay as to a scholarly work.
+Submissions may deal with any subject in any field and may range from personal and original response to more conventional scholarly writing.
+We will judge the submissions on clarity, sensitivity, and insight—criteria that are as appropriate to an autobiographical essay as to a scholarly work.

-- Dean’s Award for Scholarly/Critical Writing - We will award first prize to that essay from the arts, business and policy studies, humanities, or social sciences that explores an academic topic with the greatest originality and insight and the most engaging style.
-Sophomores through seniors are eligible.
+For sophomores through seniors, this category accepts submissions from the arts, business and policy studies, humanities or social sciences.
+We will award first prize to the piece that explores an academic topic with the greatest originality and insight and the most engaging style.